arnaud-carre/LSPlayer/README.md

 ## Compiling LSPConvert yourself

-If you're on windows system: download and install "Visual Studio 2022 Community", it's free and great.
+If you're using windows system: download and install "Visual Studio 2022 Community", it's free and great.
 Open the src/LSPConvert.sln file project and profit!

-If you're another system, just format and install windows
+If you're using another system, just format and install windows

 ## LSP Standard : LightSpeedPlayer.asm